 What is the outlook for the ENSO status going forward?
-The most recent official diagnosis and outlook was issued earlier this month in the NOAA/Climate Prediction Center ENSO Diagnostic Discussion, produced jointly by CPC and IRI; it called for a high likelihood of neutral ENSO conditions enduring through the remainder of northern autumn into winter 2013-14, and through spring 2014, with probabilities of El Niño or La Niña each less than 30% until May-Jul 2014 when El Niño probabilities rise above that level but still less than 50%.
-The latest set of model ENSO predictions, from mid-September, now available in the IRI/CPC ENSO prediction plume, is discussed below.
-Currently, Nino3.4 SST anomalies are near the middle of the ENSO-neutral range.
-The SST continues to be slightly above average in the far western part of the basin.
-Subsurface temperatures across the equatorial Pacific average close to the climatological average, but are above average in the eastern quarter of the basin, but much less strongly so than several months ago.
-Subsurface temperature anomalies across the central and eastern equatorial Pacific have been slightly above average since mid-May, and are now becoming somewhat more clearly/strongly positive.
-In the atmosphere, the basin-wide sea level pressure pattern (e.g. the SOI), has been mainly near average but the low-level zonal winds have been approximately average across much of the basin.
-The upper level zonal winds are now also near-average across the tropical Pacific.
-Anomalous convection (as measured by OLR) has generally been negative in the west-central tropical Pacific, and positive in the far western part of the basin.
+The most recent official diagnosis and outlook was issued earlier this month in the NOAA/Climate Prediction Center ENSO Diagnostic Discussion, produced jointly by CPC and IRI; it called for a high likelihood of neutral ENSO conditions enduring through the second quarter of 2013, with probabilities of El Niño or La Niña each less than 25% through northern summer 2013.
+The latest set of model ENSO predictions, from mid-February, is now available in the IRI/CPC ENSO prediction plume, discussed below.
+Currently, SSTs are in the cool half of the ENSO-neutral range (anomaly of 0 to -0.5 C), and SST is above average in the western part of the basin.
+Subsurface temperatures across the equatorial Pacific average close to the climatological average, but are above average in the western half of the basin and slightly below average in the east-central tropical Pacific.
+In the atmosphere, the basin-wide sea level pressure pattern (e.g. the SOI), has been mainly near average but the low-level zonal winds have slightly favored enhanced trade winds.
+Anomalous convection (as measured by OLR) has generally been below average in the central tropical Pacific, and above average in the far western part of the basin.
 Together, although these last features have gradients similar to those found during weak or borderline La Niña, all of the the features collectively reflect only cool-leaning ENSO-neutral conditions.

 ocean's observed subsurface thermal structure generally exhibit higher predictive skill than those that do not.

-For the Feb-Apr 2014 season, among models that do use subsurface temperature information, 76% predicts ENSO-neutral
+For the Jun-Aug season, among models that do use subsurface temperature information, 84% predicts ENSO-neutral